Starbucks gets cold reception after demanding rent breaks from landlords

-When Starbucks landlord Leon Brooks got a letter asking for at least a year’s reduction in rent for the company’s drive-through store in San Clemente, California, the property owner knew his answer.
+When Starbucks landlord Leon Brooks got a letter asking for at least a year’s reduction in rent for the company’s drive-thru store in San Clemente, California, the property owner knew his answer.

 “I am highly disappointed, disgusted and angry,” Brooks wrote back to the global coffee chain.
 “Shame on you.”